LokaSync/LokaSync/README.md

 **What happens if incorrect firmware is uploaded?**

-> _It's your fault, not our team_. 🤭
+> _It's your fault, not our team_. 🤭 \
-> Traditionally, a mistake made during firmware flashing, such as setting incorrect configuration values, it **requires a manual re-flash of the ESP device**.
+Traditionally, a mistake made during firmware flashing, such as setting incorrect configuration values, it **requires a manual re-flash of the ESP device**.
 This process is time-consuming and prone to error, especially for multiple devices deployed in various locations.
-So, it's crucial to **double check that firmware versions are verified** before an update is initiated.
+So, it's crucial to **double-check that firmware versions are verified** before an update is initiated.

 **Why choose LokaSync?**

-> _Because it's blazingly fast and secure_. ⚡
+> _Because it's blazingly fast and secure_. ⚡ \
-> LokaSync is built for **efficiency and security**.
-Firmware data is transmitted securely and with minimal bandwidth usage by leveraging the MQTT(S) protocol. 🚀
+LokaSync is built for **efficiency and security**.
+Firmware data is transmitted securely and with minimal bandwidth usage by leveraging the MQTT(S) protocol. 🚀 \
-> User authentication is managed by Google through Firebase Authentication, ensuring that sensitive credentials are not handled or stored by our application.
+User authentication is managed by Google through Firebase Authentication, ensuring that sensitive credentials are not handled or stored by our application.

 ## 🖥️ Development Environment